 East/West Option: Fly to Antanarivo and go West to Morondava.
 Visit the Avenue of Baobabs and Tsingy de Bemaraha National Park.
 Head back East to the other coast passing through Tana on your way to Saint Marie and Ile Nattes.
 Finish your trip with a day in Andasibe visiting the rainforest before heading home.
 This is a good travel itinerary that hits the two best sights, our favorite beach, and a very accessible rainforest with lots of wildlife and lemurs.

 North Option: Fly to Diego Suarez from Tana.
 Spend 5 days in Diego Suarez and Ramena, then head to Nosy Be for a week stay.
 Visit Tsingy Rouge, Amber Mountain, Emerald Bay, and some of the islands surrounding Nosy Be.

 South Option: Fly to Tana and head south in your private 4×4 hire.
 Have stops at Antsirabe, Anja Park in Ambalavao, and Isalo National Park.
-You can continue down to Toliara and spend a couple days at the beach of Anakao or Ifante, then fly back to Tana.
-The other option is from Isalo, go back to Tana and then to Andasibe for a couple days at the Rainforest before heading home.
+Continue down to Toliara and spend a couple of days at the beach of Anakao or Ifante, then fly back to Tana.
+The other option is from Isalo, go back to Tana and then to Andasibe for a couple of days at the Rainforest before heading home.
 A private driver from Tana to Toliara (or vice-versa) costs around 150K Ariary (~$50 USD).

 Three or four weeks is a good amount of time to stay in Madagascar.
-You can mix a combination of private car (4×4) and taxi brousse to lower costs for the trip and still see a lot of the country.
-Rather than pushing to add a whole new region to your itinerary, it is better to slow your pace and add some extra days to relax (hello Ile Nattes!).
+You can mix a combination of private car (4×4) and taxi brousse to lower costs for the trip and can see a lot of the country.
+Rather than pushing to add a whole new region to your itinerary, it is better to slow your pace and add some extra days to relax at the beach (hello Ile Nattes!).